Islam in Vietnam: Post-independence (since 1945)

 After the 1976 establishment of the Socialist Republic of Vietnam, some of the 55,000 Cham Muslims emigrated to Malaysia.
 1,750 were also accepted as immigrants by Yemen; most settled in Ta'izz.
 Those who remained did not suffer violent persecution, although some writers claim that their mosques were closed by the government.
 In 1981, foreign visitors to Vietnam were still permitted to speak to indigenous Muslims and pray alongside them, and a 1985 account described Ho Chi Minh City's Muslim community as being especially ethnically diverse: aside from Cham people, there were also Indonesians, Malays, Bangladeshis, Pakistanis, Yemenis, Omanis, and North Africans; their total numbers were roughly 10,000 at the time.
+In addition, during the time the Soviet and later Russian Armed Forces stationed their troops in Cam Ranh and more specifically, around Khánh Hòa province, a number of Muslim personnel, mostly from Central Asia (Kazakhs, Uzbeks, Tatars, Kyrgyz, Tajiks and Karakalpaks), as well as from the Caucasus and Crimea, worked there, forming a small clout of Central Asian communities that would later persist after the Russian departure in 2002; though the number rises slowly since 2010s with newcomers from mostly modern day's Russia, Ukraine, Kazakhstan, Kyrgyzstan and Uzbekistan.

 Vietnam's second-largest mosque was opened in January 2006 in Xuân Lộc, Đồng Nai Province; its construction was partially funded by donations from Saudi Arabia and the United Arab Emirates, the latter has a strong tie to Vietnam.
 A new mosque, the largest in Vietnam, in An Giang Province, the Kahramanlar Rahmet Mosque, was opened in 2017 with Turkish funds.